 Appropriate disclosures should be made to demonstrate the choice of accounting policy to enable users to understand the effects of volunteer services.

-With the introduction of AASB 16 Leases (effective from 1 January 2019) a new single accounting model now requires lessees to recognise almost all leases on the balance sheet.
+With the introduction of AASB 16 Leases a new single accounting model now requires lessees to recognise almost all leases on the balance sheet.

 This means lessees will no longer determine whether a lease is an operating lease or finance lease, and most leases will need to be capitalised in the balance sheet recognising a lease liability and a right-of-use (ROU) asset.

 There is minimal change to how the lessor accounts for leases.
-The standard is applicable to charities preparing General Purpose Financial Statements and General Purpose Financial Statements - Simplified Disclosures.
+The standard is applicable to charities preparing GPFS and GPFS – Simplified Disclosures.

-Charities preparing Special Purpose Financial Statements should also consider whether application of this standard is appropriate to any leases, including leases of right-of-use assets, particularly where accounting for leases may be a material and significant accounting policy, to present a true and fair view.
+Charities preparing SPFS should also consider whether application of this standard is appropriate to any leases, including leases of right-of-use assets, particularly where accounting for leases may be a material and significant accounting policy, to present a true and fair view.

-Under AASB 16, charities will need to recognise their right to use an underlying asset as a ROU asset and represent their obligations to make lease payments as a lease liability.
+Under AASB 16, charities will need to recognise their right to use an underlying asset as a right-of-use asset and represent their obligations to make lease payments as a lease liability.